YoyPa/isw/README.md

   -s S S      ┬ set a single value into EC
               ├ replace 1st S with ADDRESS in hexadecimal (0x00)
               └ replace 2nd S with VALUE   in decimal     (00)

+  -b B B      ┬ activate or disable CoolerBoost
+              ├ replace 1st B with PROFILE_NAME
+              └ replace 2nd B with on OR off

   -c          ─ show an EC dump